Daylight saving time in the United States: 2005–2009: Second extension

 By the Energy Policy Act of 2005, daylight saving time (DST) was extended in the United States beginning in 2007.
-As from that year, DST begins on the second Sunday of March and ends on the first Sunday of November.
-In years when April 1 falls on Monday through Wednesday, these changes result in a DST period that is five weeks longer; in all other years the DST period is instead four weeks longer.
-In 2008, daylight saving time ended at 2:00 a.m.
-DST (0200) (1:00 a.m.
-ST) on Sunday, November 2, and in 2009 it began at 2:00 a.m.
-(3:00 a.m.
-DST) on Sunday, March 8.
+From that year, DST begins on the second Sunday of March and ends on the first Sunday of November.
+In years when April 1 falls on Monday through Wednesday, these changes result in a DST period that is five weeks longer; in all other years the DST period is four weeks longer.

-Under Section 110 of the act, the U.S. Department of Energy was required to study the impact of the 2007 DST extension no later than nine months after the change took effect.
+Under Section 110 of the act, the US Department of Energy was required to study the impact of the 2007 DST extension no later than nine months after the change took effect.
 The report, released in October 2008, reported nationwide electricity savings of 0.03% for the year 2007.

 An October 2008 study conducted by the University of California at Santa Barbara for the National Bureau of Economic Research found that the 2006 DST adoption in Indiana increased energy consumption in Indiana by an average of 1%.
-Although consumption for lighting dropped as a result of the DST adoption, consumption for heating and cooling increased by 2% to 4%.
+Although consumption for lighting dropped by 4.5% as a result of the DST adoption, consumption for heating and cooling increased 2% to 10%.
 The cost to the average Indiana household of the DST adoption was determined to be $3.29 per year, for an aggregate cost of $1.7 million to $5.5 million per year.

 The United States Chamber of Commerce has praised the extension of daylight saving under the 2005 law, which increased the amount of shopping and commerce after work in the evenings.
 In the golf industry, the group has noted an exceptional increase in revenue of "$200 million in additional sales of golf clubs and greens fees".
 The extension of daylight saving has also had a notable impact on Halloween and candy sales.
 Wyoming senator Michael Enzi and Michigan representative Fred Upton advocated the extension from October into November especially to allow children to go trick-or-treating in more daylight.
 In some areas, the extension of daylight saving time in March and November has pushed back sunrise to as late as 8:30 a.m.